HunterGhost27/Stats-Configurator/README.md

 ### Easily share your config in multiplayer

-All configuration-profiles, _user-created_ or _mod-created_, are compiled into a single **ConfigData** file (Default: `ConfigData.json`).
+All config-files are compiled into a single **ConfigData** file (Default: `ConfigData.json`).
 The mod applies these _stat-modifications_ when the game loads.
-Since this operation takes place locally on the `client-side`, all peers connected to the same game-session must have the same ConfigData file loaded.
-Having different ConfigData will mean that each client has different stats.
-For stats to be _synchronized_ between all clients, it is recommended that everyone loads the same ConfigData file.
+Since this operation takes place locally on the `client-side`, all peers connected to the same game-session should have the same ConfigData file loaded.
 The host can manually share this file with their friends or send it to them from the in-game mod-menu.

 ### Settings

 [Settings](Documentation/Extensive-Documentation.md#Settings) allow you to fine tune your experience and provide greater control over the mod's functionality.
-You can edit the `S7Central.json` file to change settings.
+You can edit the `S7Central.json` file (in `Osiris Data`) to change settings.

 ```json
 {